Trump signs executive order to begin dismantling Education Department, raising questions for students and parents

 Almost all public school funding in the United States is provided by states and localities, with those governments exercising control over curriculums.
 The Education Department is responsible for administering federal funding for students with disabilities, who fall under the Individuals with Disabilities Education Act, along with Title I funding for low-income schools and federal student loan payments like Pell Grants.

-Hours before Trump’s signing ceremony, the White House said that the Department of Education would continue to oversee federal Pell Grants and student loans, along with enforcing civil rights laws and funding for special education.

-“When it comes to student loans and Pell Grants, those will still be run out of the Department of Education, but we don’t need to be spending more than $3 trillion over the course of a few decades on a department that’s clearly failing in its initial intention to educate our students,” Leavitt said.
+“When it comes to student loans and Pell Grants, those will still be run out of the Department of Education, but we don’t need to be spending more than $3 trillion over the course of a few decades on a department that’s clearly failing in its initial intention to educate our students,” Leavitt told reporters earlier Thursday.

 “Any critical functions of the department such as that will remain, but again, we’re greatly reducing the scale and the size of this department,” she added.

-Note: This story has been updated with Trump signing the executive order.